SF-WDI-LABS/interviews/README.md

 ```

 Write a function that, given a number of stairs, calculates how many ways Sam could possibly hop up that many stairs.

+Given solution run time: O(n), where n number of stairs.

+**Bonus**: Sam has learned to hop 3 steps at a time (so, for example, she could go from the ground to the third step!).
+Write a function to calculate how many ways Sam could hop up a given number of stairs with this new skill.